AVSLab/basilisk/docs/source/Support/bskReleaseNotes.rst

   ``MAJOR.MINOR.PATCH``.
 Releases will increment the minor version number, while pull requests into develop will automatically increment the patch number.
 This allows users to reference/require specific versions of Basilisk outside of the release cycle.
+  Online documentation is only built for the ``MAJOR.MINOR.0`` releases
 - updated plotting of ``opNav`` example scenarios to work again with latest version of ``matplotlib``
 - fixed a slew of compiler warnings when compiling with Xcode 15
 - Refactored the ``PrescribedTransMsgPayload`` message by renaming the message to